RohnSamuel/Python-tkinter-projects/README.md

 hello everyone
-This is my first every repository
+This is my first ever repository
 This is a repository for python project using the python moudle tkinter functions like: title(),label(), buttons, entry(), text(), Tk(),etc